kubeflow/community/security/self-assessment.md

 - Spark Operator controller automatically performs appropriate actions to orchestrate Spark jobs on Kubernetes

-- Security and Access Control: Spark Operator leverages Kubernetes RBAC to ensure that user can manage Spark Applications.
+- Security and Access Control: Spark Operator leverages Kubernetes RBAC for Spark drivers and executors.
+This allows administrators to define who can create, modify, or delete SparkApplications and associated pods within the specific namespaces, enabling proper multi-tenant isolation.

 ### Kubeflow Notebooks